dag-andersen/PCPP-course/Assignment6/week12/Solution.md

 All threads starts adding to the set at the same time.
  - Thread 1 start to traverse set to get size
  - Thread 2 start to traverse set to get size
- - Thread 1 find size 0
+ - Thread 1 find size 100_000
- - Thread 1 add 0 to set
- - Thread 2 find size 1
  - Thread 1 remove 0
- - Thread 2 remove 0
+ - Thread 2 find size 100_000
  - Thread 1 start to traverse set to get size
+ - Thread 2 remove 0 (fails, since it is already removed)
+ - Thread 2 start to traverse set to get size
- - Thread 1 find size 1
+ - Thread 1 find size 99_000
+ - Thread 1 remove 1
+ - Thread 2 find size 99_000
  - ....

  Since the size of the set is modified during traversal to get the size, we end up with unsuspected results.